carloscoding925/CS482-FinalProject/README.md

 - app.py is the only other file in the `API` folder which is built by us, the rest of the files are system generated

 - For the `Web-Client` folder, all the files in the `components` and `routes` folders are built by us along with <br/>
-- `root.tsx` in the main folder.
+- `root.tsx` in the `app` folder.
 The rest of the files are system generated.

 # How to run Web Client